BadrinathS/BadrinathS.github.io/list50.md

+---
 layout: page
-title: List 50
+title: List50
 permalink: /list50/
 ---

- <p>Things I want to do before I die.
+ ### Things I want to do before I die.
 Please let me know if you have any recommendation.<br />
 Progress as of Aug 22, 2019: 32.5/80.</p>

 <ol>